dontrellkwilson-cyber/Enterprise-Active-Directory-Security-Operations-Lab/README.md

 **`Network Services Configuration:`**

-DC01 is configured as the primary Domain Controller with two network adapters to separate external access from internal domain traffic.
+DC01 was configured with dual network adapters to separate external connectivity (NAT) from internal domain traffic, improving security and simulating enterprise network segmentation.
+DC02 operates solely on the internal network to reduce exposure and support secure authentication and replication.
-- Adapter 1 (NAT) provides controlled internet access for updates and external connectivity.
-- Adapter 2 (Internal Network) is used for all Active Directory and internal communication between domain devices.

-DC02 is configured as a secondary Domain Controller with one network adapter.
-- Adapter 1 (Internal Network) keeps it isolated from the internet and dedicated to Active Directory services like authentication and replication.

 This setup isolates internal domain traffic while allowing DC01 limited external access for maintenance and updates.
 <br>